 Single Shot HDR

-The biggest block to getting a great HDR image, doing it the usual (harder) way, is that if anything that matters is moving while you take those multiple exposures, it'll be a blur in your final image... until now.
+The biggest block to getting a great HDR image, doing it the usual (harder) way, is that if anything that matters is moving while you take those multiple exposures, it will be a blur in your final image... until now.

 I want to see what YOU come up with!